 Advice number 4: manage people’s expectations

-This goes a little bit hand in hand with the previous tip but it is important to note it as well.
+We’re continuing our tips to improve work-life balance, with a tip that goes a bit hand in hand with the previous one.This goes a little bit hand in hand with the previous tip but it is important to note it as well.
 Communicating around you when people will get feedback, when they can expect delivery of this or that project will free you from multiple follow-ups, misunderstanding in your exchanges and frustration.
 I remember having several exchanges on this subject in my former job and it’s true that once I started applying these tips … it was much more pleasant since I wasn’t bothered all the time to get news.
-Being pro-active can only help you balance your professional and personal life.
+Being pro-active can only help with work-life balance your professional and personal life.
 Words from someone who didn’t do it before and does it now haha!

-Advice number 5: reward yourself
+Tip number 5: reward yourself

 But rewarding yourself can take any form: a little French treat that costs a little more than the price of a regular snack in Toronto, a trip, a party!
 It doesn’t matter as long as it makes you happy and you feel exceptional and rewarded.
-Sometimes after a big day just treating myself to one of my favorite cookies (at Craig Cookies), walking around with music is a victory and a reward!
+Sometimes after a big day just treating myself to one of my favorite cookies (at Craig Cookies).
+Walking around with music is a victory and a reward!
 Everyone interprets it in their own way.